 The Company monitors its capital structure and makes adjustments according to market conditions in an effort to meet its objectives given the current outlook of the business and industry in general.
 The Company may manage its capital structure by issuing new shares, repurchasing outstanding shares, adjusting capital spending, or disposing of assets.
 The capital structure is reviewed by management and the Board of Directors on an ongoing basis.

-The Company considers its capital to be equity, comprising share capital, reserves and deficit, which at December 31, 2020, totalled a deficit of \$2,718,322 (December 31, 2019 - deficit of \$2,408,758).
+The Company considers its capital to be equity, comprising share capital, reserves and deficit, which at December 31, 2021, totaled shareholders' deficit of \$247,467 (December 31, 2020 - shareholders' deficit of \$2,718,322).

 5. Financial risk management